oqolarte/oblong/content/project/imbentori.md

 1. although the world is full of art, life sometimes is but a fart.
 1. i did not mind to change my socks; zero neatness nets zero fucks.
 1. diamond extraction, *and other hoar ore stories*
+1. sweet sleep is the post-afterparty movement
+1. i like the idea of liking the idea of how an idea can be, like, unlikely liked or, like, likely disliked.
+1. 'unfollowing everyone', and it begins with **u**.
+1. having a platonic relationship with geometric solids

 [^maze]: "technically speaking, labyrinths only have a single path, and (minotaurs aside) are fairly easy to navigate (as opposed to mazes